Ebazhanov/linkedin-skill-assessments-quizzes/search-engine-optimization/search-engine-optimization-quiz.md

 - [ ] Use the pharse "local accountant" as a keyword to focus her website on.
 - [ ] Focus on short-tail keywords.
-- [x] Register her business with a Google My Business account.
+- [x] Register her business with a Google Business Profile account.
 - [ ] Leave a link to her website in the blog comments of popular accounting websites.

 #### Q33.
 What is the anchor text in this code sample?